-Long.
+Return value Long.
 Scroll returns the line number of the first visible line in editname if it succeeds.
 Scroll returns -1 if an error occurs.
-If any argument's value is null, Scroll returns null.
+If any argument's value is null, want to scroll, then Scroll scrolls to the beginning or end, depending on the direction specified.

+Scroll returns null.

-If the number of lines left in the list is less than the number of lines that you want to scroll, then Scroll scrolls to the beginning or end, depending on the direction specified.
+Usage If the number of lines left in the list is less than the number of lines that you mle\Employee.Scrol1(4)